Putty knife is a pretty knife!

 1. What size of knives can I use to scrape paint?

-Answer: We’d suggest a 4-inch size as standard for scraping off old paint.
+Answer: We’d suggest a 4-inch size as standard for scraping old paint.
 But you can use any size according to your working schedule and volume.
 Such as when you need faster results, a 6-inch might do it for you.
 Also, when scraping tight spots, a narrow version might peel it off better.

 2. What can I use instead of putty knives?

 Answer: The purposes of using this tool are different.
 In some work, you need an angle edge blade instead of a straight one.
 You may need a flexible or stiff one for a separate purpose.
-An alternative depends on your work you’re about to deal with.
+An alternative depends on the work you’re about to deal with.
 However, you can use tools with a flat edge like a paint stirrer, butter knife, flat trowel, or ruler according to your work.

 3. How do I keep my knife from rusting?